COVID-19 (Coronavirus) Notice

 In an emergency situation after business hours this number will be answered.

-To assure that possible contamination is removed from plumbing, all customers should flush all the water lines in their homes by operating all water faucets (both hot and cold) and flushing toilets.
+To assure that possible contamination is removed from plumbing, all customers should flush all the water lines in their home by operating all water faucets (both hot and cold) and flushing toilets.
+Any customer who notices colored or odorous water should report this to the Kentucky Division of Water (DOW).

 Your Utility Bill